-If you look through one of your car's wheels, you will see a shiny metal disc just inside.
+Disc Brakes - If you look through one of your car's wheels, you will see a shiny metal disc just inside.
 This is called a disc brake.
 When the driver steps on the brake pedal, a pad of hard-wearing material clamps onto the brake disc and rubs it to make it slow down—in a similar way to bicycle brakes.

-Some cars have disc brakes on all four wheels, while others have disc brakes on their front wheels and drum brakes on their back wheels.
+Drum Brakes - Some cars have disc brakes on all four wheels, while others have disc brakes on their front wheels and drum brakes on their back wheels.
 Instead of the disc and brake pad, drum brakes have shoes inside the drum that press outwards.
 As the shoes push into the wheel, friction slows you down.

 Taking care of your brakes is crucial to maintaining a safe driving experience for you and your passengers.
-It is a feature you use everyday, and even a slight change can indicate something is wrong.
-If your vehicle’s brakes are performing poorly and you are in Torrance, CA or TORRANCE, it is imperative that you bring your car in to Hillside Auto Repair for an inspection.
+It is a feature you use every day, and even a slight change can indicate something is wrong.
+If your vehicle’s brakes are performing poorly and you are in Torrance, CA or Torrance, it is imperative that you bring your car into Hillside Auto Repair for an inspection.
 Some warning signs include:

-One brake system may be working more efficiently than the other, causing your vehicle to pull to one side when braking.
+Your car pulls to one side when braking - One brake system may be working more efficiently than the other, causing your vehicle to pull to one side when braking.

 Your brake pedal feels soft or spongy - If you notice a difference in the resistance in the brake pedal — it feels “softer,” or sinks all the way to the floor mat when you press on it — it’s a sign you need immediate service.
 There could be air or moisture in the braking system or a problem with the master cylinder.

 Your brakes are squeaking, grinding, or squealing - If you hear a high-pitched noise when applying your brakes, it likely means that your brake pads, or shoes have worn out.
 This could also cause a grinding sound, with or without pushing on the brake pedal.

 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Hillside Auto Repair in Torrance today!
 We will make sure your shocks and struts work.
-We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, Auto Repair, or Brake Repair.
+We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, auto repair, or brake repair.

 We recommend that you get your car’s brakes inspected once a year.
-If you are in LOS ANGELES , Redondo Beach, CA, Rancho Palos Verdes, CA, Palos Verdes Estate, CA, or surrounding areas, you can bring your car to Hillside Auto Repair.
+If you are in Los Angeles, Redondo Beach, CA, Rancho Palos Verdes, CA, Palos Verdes Estate, CA, or surrounding areas, you can bring your car to Hillside Auto Repair.
 Since 1984, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
-We will perform a complete brakes diagnostic to determine if the issue is coming from your Acura's brake pads, your Alfa Romeo's rotors, your Audi's fluid, your BMW's master cylinder, or somewhere else.
-Reasons You Should Do Business With Us:
+We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your Alfa Romeo's rotors, your Audi's fluid, your BMW's master cylinder, or somewhere else.

 At Hillside Auto Repair in Torrance, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 90505 area or nearby, you can give us a call or schedule an appointment with us online - Hillside Auto Repair - Most Trusted Shop in Torrance, CA.